crizzflashon/ics5115/Readme.md

-This code was tested again R 3.4.4 on Ubuntu 16.04 LTS.
+This code was tested against R 3.4.4 on Ubuntu 16.04 LTS.
 You need to install ImageMagik in order to have the BoardGame generate the animation of transitions for the Markov Chain.
 This is done by executing: sudo apt-get install libmagick++-dev imagemagick